Luca-Skyline/Up-Beat/README.md

-## Instructions for Running Group Project (UpBeat) -- READ THIS, IT'S COMPLICATED AND IT MATTERS
+## Instructions for UpBeat -- READ THIS, IT'S COMPLICATED AND IT MATTERS

 - Ensure you have an internet connection
 - Download and unzip thiis repository